Key Benefits of an Order Management System

 Today, customers expect to be informed every step of the way across the buying journey with regular email updates, tracking information, and delivery status alerts.
 Without order management solutions in place to compile customer information and filter data into one place, there are more opportunities for error.

-With Magento's centralized customer service, all customer and order information is centralized in one location.
+With a centralized customer service, all customer and order information is centralized in one location.
 This keeps every customer service rep more informed via a complete view across sales channels and fulfillment centers to address any inquiries about shipping, delivery, or even cancellations.

-We're seeing drops in call center volume ranging from 40 to 60 percent as customers can track order status online.
 This transition to more transparency in the shipping and delivery process is something customers are beginning to expect whenever they make a purchase.

 From buy online/pickup in-store (BOPIS) to same-day shipping, customers expect as much choice in delivery as they do in channels of engagement.
 Shoppers expect to be able to have an order fulfilled in a way, time, and place that is most convenient to them.
 Each touchpoint in the journey presents an opportunity to provide great customer experience and boost retention and revenue.

 Omnichannel capabilities offer customers the type of options that are expected today: ship from store, ship to store, BOPIS, and an endless aisle of inventory.
 This endless aisle gives customers more options to purchase items from a global inventory that can be fulfilled anywhere.